-The first thing you would do is prepare the substrate.
-Remove any loose crumbly substrate, make sure the substrate is clean, dry, free of any previous applied products, and foreign matter.
+The first thing you would do in your DIY metal roof repair is to prepare the substrate.
+Remove any loose crumbly substrate, make sure the substrate is clean, dry, free of any previously applied products, and foreign matter.

 Prime the substrate with PermaFlex (240 sq ft per gal).